-Ever since its inception in 2012, A24 movies have progressed leaps and bounds, whether be it producing or distributing.
+Ever since its inception in 2012, A24 movies have progressed by leaps and bounds, whether be it producing or distributing.
 It has become a frequent destination for some of the biggest names in the business.
 An A24 film never quite goes under the radar, especially now.
 So we thought of coming up with a list of some of the best films from the A24 banner that you should check out.
-(Note: I know a lot of your personal favorites have missed out but this is just my list.
+(Note: I know many of your personal favorites have missed out, but this is just my list.
 Mention the ones you feel should be there in the comments!)

 Jonah Hill’s revival of the ’90s skate scene is spot on.
 Right from the music to the clothes, he almost nails every aspect.
 The film follows Stevie, a 13-year-old boy figuring out himself and the life around him.
 He finds his place in a group of neighborhood skateboarders and learns that the life he imagines they live is much different than it seems.
 ‘Mid90s’ seems like a semi-biographical account of Hill’s own life.
-It is for this very reason that the film doesn’t feel forced with details but instead organic and full of quaint observations about the mentality of childhood.
+For this reason, the film doesn’t feel forced with details but instead organic and full of quaint observations about childhood mentality.

-His misfits rejoice in the loyal company of each other and band together as a family whose bond is a result of environmental conditioning, rather than blood.
-Hill’s heartfelt homage to his childhood is positioned well in the realistic arches of the neighborhood he grew in and not for one second feels dragged.
+Hill’s misfits rejoice in the loyal company of each other and band together as a family whose bond results from environmental conditioning rather than blood.
+Hill’s heartfelt homage to his childhood is positioned well in the realistic arches of the neighborhood he grew up in, and not for one second feels dragged.
 Overall, ‘Mid90s’ raw mix of emotion and innocence is powerful enough to make it a lasting watch.

 Related to Best A24 Movies – 20 Criminally Underrated Films of 2018

-‘Ex Machina’ is an interesting take on human-AI interaction in the age of the technological revolution.
-Domnhall Gleeson plays Caleb, a computer expert who wins an invitation to assist his millionaire CEO, Nathan (Oscar Isaac), at his secluded residence to administer a Turing Test on a female robot.
+‘Ex Machina’ is an exciting take on human-AI interaction in the age of the technological revolution.
+Domnhall Gleeson plays Caleb, a computer expert who wins an invitation to assist his millionaire CEO, Nathan (Oscar Isaac), at his secluded residence in administering a Turing Test on a female robot.
 During his interactions, Caleb develops an intimate relationship with Ava, who removes the lid on Nathan’s dirty secrets and malicious practices, asking Caleb to help her escape.

-Alex Garland, the director of the film, shows more commitment to ideas rather than visual execution.
-His speculative look at how technology is increasingly becoming the master of the very hand that created it isn’t distanced from years of literary and scholarly work on the discourse.
-Garland’s directional debut is essential viewing, marrying disparate elements of dystopian doom with and modern gore with stunning ease.
+Alex Garland, the film director, shows more commitment to ideas rather than visual execution.
+His speculative look at how technology is increasingly becoming the master of the very hand that created it isn’t far removed from years of literary and scholarly work on the discourse.
+Garland’s directional debut is essential viewing, which combines disparate elements of dystopian doom with modern gore with stunning ease.